Author: Douglas Niles

 She’s got a romance subplot here, but it feels perfunctory and forced.
 The love triangle between Alicia, Brandon, and Keane seems to be resolved by the start of the book, but it’s not clear how.
 In the last book Alicia was sleeping with Brandon; at the start of this book she’s all “let’s just be friends” with him and madly in love with Keane instead.
 When did her feelings change?
 What made her change her mind?
 We’re never told.
 That’s a shame, since it might have given Alicia a chance for some much-needed character development.
 I think it’s a side effect of the way that Niles often treats his characters like plot devices rather than people — you can’t write a romance scene between two plot devices, after all.
 Few of his characters have well-developed inner lives, so it’s hard to make personal scenes between them work.
 The solution, as usual, would be “show, don’t tell”: don’t just tell us that her feelings have changed, but actually show how and why they change.

 Part of the problem is that her suitors aren’t much to write home about, character-wise.
-Brandon has little to do here except hit monsters with an axe and moon over Alicia; he gets rather less characterization here than he did in the past two books.
+Brandon has little to do here except hit monsters with an axe and moon over Alicia; he gets rather less characterization this time around than he did in the past two books.
 She’s a jerk and never gets around to actually dumping him, so he discovers his new relationship status when she starts making out with Keane at the victory celebration.
 (Once she becomes queen, that’s going to be fantastic for future Ffolk/Northmen relations.)
 Keane gets a bit more screen time, but except for the bit at the end where he one-shots one of the villains, most of it is spent just following Alicia around and being too shy to admit his feelings.
 This rapidly gets old.
 It’s a shame, too, since I think he’s probably the most potentially interesting of the good guys here, excepting perhaps Robyn.

 Deirdre, the evil princess, finally falls entirely under the evil gods’ sway here.
 It didn’t do much for me, though; it was obvious from the beginning that she was going to be the bad daughter to Alicia’s good daughter archetype, and she doesn’t really get a character arc out of it.
-As I mentioned in my Night Masks review, you can’t have a compelling fall from grace without the possibility for them to have chosen differently or the potential for redemption.
-Here it’s not even really a choice she makes.
+As I mentioned in my Night Masks review, you can’t have a compelling fall from grace without the possibility for them to have chosen differently or the potential for avoiding their fate.
+Here, it’s not even a choice she makes.
 The gods drive her inexorably mad until she submits, so it doesn’t feel like she has any agency in the matter, and once she falls she goes completely axe-crazy and becomes a less interesting character.

 The gods, once again, are not so much villains as they are motivating forces for the plot, since in order to qualify as a villain one needs a character of some sort.
 Aside from Deirdre, the most significant villains are Thurgol and Baatlrap, the feuding firbolg and troll chieftains who go on a dwarf-smashing, rum-chugging, imprisoned god-freeing rampage across the Moonshaes together.
 I think Thurgol might be the best-realized character in the book, actually.
 He’s dumb as a post and only tangentially related to the main plot, but we spend a lot of time with him and get to see more of the inside of his somewhat empty head than of anyone else’s.
-He’s even got a character arc of sorts, where he drifts from evil to neutral over the course of the book and gets somewhat of a happy ending.
+He’s even got a character arc of sorts, where he drifts from evil to neutral over the course of the book and gets a happy ending, more or less.

 As with The Coral Kingdom, the writing here feels significantly better than that of his previous two trilogies.
 It’s not great, mind you, with plenty of awkward diction, weirdly-constructed sentences, and mixed metaphors: